mindiff/aegeus-ui/docs/src/markdown/trail/index.md

 ![bob-show-01](img/bob-show-01.png)

-### Marry visits Aegeus
+### Mary visits Aegeus

-Marry also has access to Aegeus.
+Mary also has access to Aegeus.
 Like Bob, she has already registered her public key.

-Marry visits Aegeus here: [http://167.99.32.85:8082/portal](http://167.99.32.85:8082/portal)
+Mary visits Aegeus here: [http://167.99.32.85:8082/portal](http://167.99.32.85:8082/portal)

 ![marry-home-01](img/marry-home-01.png)

-### Bob imports Marry's address
+### Bob imports Mary's address

-Bob imports Marry's address like this
+Bob imports Mary's address like this

 ![bob-home-05](img/bob-home-05.png)

-Because Bob does not own Marry's private key, this is a "watch only" address.
-It allows Bob's wallet to see Marry's transactions - specifically her public encryption key.
+Because Bob does not own Mary's private key, this is a "watch only" address.
+It allows Bob's wallet to see Mary's transactions - specifically her public encryption key.

 ![bob-home-06](img/bob-home-06.png)

-### Bob sends his medical record to Marry
+### Bob sends his medical record to Mary

 Bob can now head over to his file list and click on __send__.

 ![bob-send-01](img/bob-send-01.png)

-### Marry gets Bob's medical record
+### Mary gets Bob's medical record

-After a while Marry's wallet sees the tranasaction on the Aegeus network and Marry's IPFS node will be able to see the IPFS file.
+After a while Mary's wallet sees the tranasaction on the Aegeus network and Mary's IPFS node will be able to see the IPFS file.

 ![marry-list-01](img/marry-list-01.png)

-### Marry decrypts Bob's medical record
+### Mary decrypts Bob's medical record

-Marry (and only Marry) can now get/decrypt that IPFS file.
+Mary (and only Mary) can now get/decrypt that IPFS file.

 ![marry-list-02](img/marry-list-02.png)

-### Marry takes a look at the content
+### Mary takes a look at the content

-The previous __get__ has first transferred the encrypted file to Marry's local storage and then decrypted it.
+The previous __get__ has first transferred the encrypted file to Mary's local storage and then decrypted it.
 Marr can now click __show__ on the decrypted file to view the content.

 ![marry-show-01](img/marry-show-01.png)